KEY PROJECTS FROM FUNDAÇÃO OCEAN AZORES

 The Ocean Azores Foundation is proud to work with a number of individuals and organisations on filming and documentary projects around whales, dolphins and the eco system of the Azores.

 The Ocean Azores Foundation is working with a student from Oxford University on her master degree, looking into how whale hunting communities have moved to whale watching.
-This documentary also looks into the questions around sustainable whale watching and the challenges the industry faces as tourism increases.
 The film will be shown at outdoor film festivals and events in the UK as well as at the university in 2023.

 Netflix: Finding physty

 In 2021 The Foundation was proud to support Gaelin Rosenwaks in her project here in the Azores as part of her movie “Finding Physty.”
 Gaelin takes you on a journey to reconnect with these fabled giants, and reveal the incredible matrilineal bond between whales.

 Entanglement in Fishing Gear and ghost netting is one of the most serious issues facing whales in the ocean.
 Whales are at high risk of becoming entangled in fishing gear.
 Once entangled, whales may drag and swim with attached gear for long distances or be anchored in place and unable to swim.
 Events such as these result in fatigue, and ultimately lead to death.